dubiefe/AD-Practise1/README.md

   - privileges
 All this attributes will be stored as string in redis to avoid using too many types of data.
 The key used for the session will be user:username, this will create unique keys because two users won't be able to have the same username.
-The attributes od the session will be stored in a hash set in redis with the following template:
+The attributes od the session will be stored in a hash in redis with the following template:
   "user:username" {"username":"username", "fullname":"fullname", "password":"password", "privileges":"privileges"}

 The token will be stored independantly because it needs to have an expiration date of one month.